Cochin Express

 Cochin Express is a 1967 Indian Malayalam-language thriller film, directed by M. Krishnan Nair and produced by T. E. Vasudevan.
 The film stars Prem Nazir, Sheela, Adoor Bhasi and Sankaradi in lead roles.
 The film had musical score by V. Dakshinamoorthy.
 The film was subsequently made in Kannada as Bangalore Mail, in Telugu as Circar Express, in Tamil as Neelagiri Express, and in Hindi as The Train.

 Plot

-Police Officer Rajan who is in charge of investigating a murder that happened in 41/42 Cochin Express (present day Alappuzha-Chennai Express) from Madras to Cochin.
-Unni Kannan Nair who was a passenger in the same compartment where the murder happened and also he is the only person who saw a lady passenger that is suspected behind the murder.
+Police Officer Rajan is in charge of investigating a murder that occurred on 41/42 Cochin Express (present day Alappuzha-Chennai Express) from Madras to Cochin.
+Unni Kannan Nair who was a passenger in the same compartment where the murder happened and is also the only person who saw a lady passenger that is suspected to be behind the murder.